an elevated plaza in Brazil with stone statues and palm trees

 that chair

-In the examples above, essa and aquela are demonstrative adjectives, which means they are used alongside a noun.
+In the examples above, essa and aquela are demonstrative , which means they are used alongside a noun.
 Demonstrative pronouns, on the other hand, are used to replace a noun.
-Both demonstrative pronouns and demonstrative adjectives in Brazilian Portuguese agree in gender and number with the noun they modify or replace.
+Both demonstrative pronouns and demonstrative adjectives in Brazilian Portuguese in and with the noun they modify or replace.

 In this post, we’ll look at the different demonstratives and their forms, their different uses), and other words that can function as demonstratives or appear alongside them.
 Aren’t you curious to know how demonstratives work?
 Let’s start!